epi-project/brane-documentation/user-guide/src/welcome.md

 Welcome to the user guide for the Brane infrastructure!

-In this book, we document and outline how to use the _Brane framework_, a programmable application orchestration framework, from a user perspective.
+In this book, we document and outline how to use _Brane_, a programmable application orchestration framework, from a user perspective.

 If you want to know more about Brane before you begin, checkout the [overview](./overview.md) chapter.
 Otherwise, we recommend you to read the [Before you read](./before-reading.md) chapter.
 It explains how this book is structured, and also goes through some need-to-know terminology.